-President-elect Donald J. Trump’s presidential inauguration happens Jan.
-20. The ceremony is a historic event that has been repeated for each president since George Washington back in the 1790s.
-While we don’t have photos of the first 15 presidents’ inaugurations, recently, a photo was recently found of 16th U.S. President Abraham Lincoln’s first inauguration.
+We don’t have photos of the first 15 presidents’ inaugurations, but the above photo was recently found of 16th U.S. President Abraham Lincoln’s first inauguration.

 It’s the first photograph ever taken of a presidential inauguration.
 The photo, one of only three known to exist, shows a large crowd gathered outside the east side of the U.S. Capitol to attend Lincoln’s swearing-in ceremony.
 It’s thought to have been taken by photographer Alexander Gardner, known for his work during the Civil War, which began about six weeks after this photo was taken.
 Only two other copies of this photo exist—one in a Smithsonian Institution collection and the other at the Library of Congress.